By building a strong profile, being an active member, and fostering connections, you can make LinkedIn work for you in your UX design job search.

 Education: Be Recent, Relevant, & Right

-This is a pretty straightforward section, and most people order them with the most recent first.
-Designlab would go here if you’ve taken our UX Academy program or any of our short courses, along with any post-secondary or secondary education.
+You can list Designlab here, if you’ve taken our UX Academy program or any of our short courses.
 If you have other certifications or degrees, feel free to add them too.

 If you attended, but didn’t graduate from a particular program, don’t claim that you did; it’s better to be honest up front than to have your company find out in a background check later, which may result in a rescinded offer.